Akeem Spence: San Francisco 49ers

 On August 1, 2022, Spence was signed by the San Francisco 49ers.
 He was released on August 30, 2022 and signed to the practice squad the next day.
 He was promoted to the active roster on October 8.
 He was released on November 1, 2022.
 He signed back to the practice squad the next day.
 He was signed to the active roster on December 15, 2022.
 He was released on January 3, 2023.
 Spence was re-signed to the 49ers’ practice squad on January 6, 2023.
 His practice squad contract with the team expired after the season on January 29, 2023.

+NFL career statistics

 Personal life

 On January 14, 2014, Spence was arrested in Flomaton, Alabama on charges of misdemeanor marijuana possession.
 He was later suspended one game by the NFL for the incident.
 During the 2017 NFL season, Spence participated in a protest during the national anthem.
 Following this, he reported that his father, a contractor, was denied work due to his protest.